 I did some testing and some investigating, and my healthy version of this recipe includes:

 - chipotle peppers in adobo sauce (purchased in a can)

 How to make Copycat Chipotle Chicken:

 1. Add peppers, sauce, onion, garlic, pepper, cumin, oregano, salt, red onion, and olive oil into blender or food processor.
 Puree until smooth.

 2. Cover the chicken in the Chipotle chicken marinade, either in a bowl or in a resealable plastic bag.
 Refrigerate for at least one hour (or you can leave it on overnight).

 3. After your chicken is done marinating it’s time to cook!
 See below for directions for several cooking methods.

 - Preheat grill to medium high heat.
 Place directly on grill.

 - Grill chicken until internal temperature reaches 165º.

 - If using a skillet, preheat oil to medium high heat.
-Place a foil-wrapped brick on top of chicken to press it flat so that it cooks evenly.
+Cook the chicken until the internal temperature reaches 165º.

 - If cooking this chicken in an Instant Pot or other electric pressure cooker, you can add 1 to 1 1/2 cups cup broth (depending on the size of your cooker) with the chicken breasts and cook on your meat/poultry or manual setting.
 The meat/poultry setting should set your timer for 12 minutes on high pressure, then let allow the pressure to naturally release so the chicken doesn’t become tough.

-- If your chicken is not cooked enough after 12 minutes, set your pot to sauté until it it’s 165 degrees.
+- If your chicken is not cooked enough after 12 minutes, set to sauté until the internal temperature reaches 165º.